 In an effort to explore these potential vulnerabilities, examine their impacts and consider meaningful responses, this research-in-progress paper outlines a developing conceptual framework for investigating these issues in a coherent manner.
 This framework forms the basis for ongoing research into cyber vulnerabilities in the Tasmanian tourist industry

 Olding, Aaron and Turner, Paul, "Cyber Vulnerabilities and the Tourism Industry: Developing a Conceptual Framework" (2007).
 ACIS 2007 Proceedings.
-Paper 116.
+116.